Skip to content

 • The year of assessment for personal salary tax is from April 1st to March 31st of the following year.

-• The personal tax forms are normally issued in April or May of each year, and due 1 month after the issuance date of the form.
+• The personal tax forms are normally issued in April or May of each year, are due 1 month after the issuance date of the form.

 Personal Income Tax Rates